AnasBhr1/Alx_DjangoLearnLab/django_blog/README.md

 - **Login**: Users can log in using their credentials.
 - **Logout**: Users can log out.
 - **Profile**: Users can view and update their email (and other fields if extended).

+CRUD Operations: Describe the features that allow users to create, read, update, and delete blog posts.

+User Permissions: Explain how the permission system works, including the LoginRequiredMixin and UserPassesTestMixin.

+Testing: Mention how to test the features, including creating a new post, editing, and deleting it.